CoderMohitt/for-github/README.md

 # for-github
-this is first repo on github
+this is first repo on github <br>
+author -> mohit joshi